 February is CTE Month® , when the Association for Career and Technical Education (ACTE) recognizes the dedicated teachers, administrators, students and companies working to make Career and Technical Education (CTE) programs a valuable vocational pathway.
-This year’s theme is “Celebrate Today, Own Tomorrow,” underlining the importance of readying today’s students to join the workforce of tomorrow.
+This year’s theme is “Celebrate Today, Own Tomorrow,” underlining the importance to everyone from education PR pro’s to educators of readying today’s students to join the workforce of tomorrow.

 CTE programs and training materials fill a growing need in education programs to train students for promising field like healthcare, manufacturing and trade.
 As workforce needs and technologies evolve, CTE will continue to be a cornerstone in education programs, helping to train the next generation of workers.
 Our friends at CEV Multimedia created an infographic to illustrate the increasing need for comprehensive training opportunities in the industries most projected to grow in the next decade.
 For example:

 - The top 10 hardest-to-fill jobs include skilled trade positions, while healthcare occupations make up 12 of the 20 fastest growing occupations

 - There are one million jobs open in trade, transportation and public utilities sectors, along with 315,000 jobs in manufacturing

 - Middle-skill jobs that require education and training beyond school, but less than a bachelor’s degree constitute a significant part of the economy and workforce

 CTE is growing as a valuable pathway to career and postsecondary education success for students.
 By investing in programs, curriculum materials and tools, we ensure students have what they need to succeed as a skilled worker.
 When we strengthen career opportunities for students, we see the positive role CTE plays in strengthening economic viability at the local, state and national level.